-We benefited from the comments of Andrew Karolyi (the Editor), four anonymous referees, Marco Becht, Patrick Bolton, Claudia A. Bolli, Sebastian Ebert, Miguel Ferreira, Monika Freyman, Harrison Hong, Ulf von Lilienfeld-Toal, Karl Lins, Karsten Löffler, Pedro Matos, Wilhelm Mohn, Ulf Moslener, Jose Scheinkman, Olaf Stotz, Kerrie Waring, and seminar participants at the RFS Workshop on Climate Risk at Columbia University, at the RFS Climate Finance Conference with Imperial College Business School at the First Asset Pricing Conference at Collegio Carlo Alberto, Darden School of Business at the University of Virginia, Dauphine University, the University of Queensland, and Copenhagen Business School.
-We thank Valentin Jouvenot who provided excellent research assistance.
+We benefited from the comments of Andrew Karolyi (the Editor) and four anonymous referees.
+We also thank Marco Becht, Patrick Bolton, Claudia A. Bolli, Sebastian Ebert, Miguel Ferreira, Monika Freyman, Harrison Hong, Ulf von Lilienfeld-Toal, Karl Lins, Karsten Löffler, Pedro Matos, Wilhelm Mohn, Ulf Moslener, Jose Scheinkman, Olaf Stotz, and Kerrie Waring and seminar participants at the RFS Workshop on Climate Risk at Columbia University, at the RFS Climate Finance Conference with Imperial College Business School at the First Asset Pricing Conference at Collegio Carlo Alberto, Darden School of Business at the University of Virginia, Dauphine University, the University of Queensland, and Copenhagen Business School.
+We thank Valentin Jouvenot for excellent research assistance.

-© Philipp Krueger, Zacharias Sautner and Laura T. Starks 2019.
+\bigcirc Philipp Krueger, Zacharias Sautner and Laura T. Starks 2019.
 All rights reserved.
-Short sections of text, not to exceed two paragraphs, may be quoted without explicit permission provided that full credit, including © notice, is given to the source.
+Short sections of text, not to exceed two paragraphs, may be quoted without explicit permission provided that full credit, including \bigcirc notice, is given to the source.